lordsid003/trashtalks/README.md

 ---

 ## How does it align with the theme?
-The theme *"Functionally Dysfunctional"* is brilliantly captured in *TrashTalks*, where the app’s primary function is deliberately infused with humorous dysfunction.
-Instead of providing straightforward assistance or polite AI interactions, users are met with hilariously aggressive and mocking responses from iconic personalities like Gordon Ramsay and Steven He's dad.
-The quirky twist lies in how the app responds: only when specific keywords like *"Chef"* or *"Uncle"* are used will the bots engage, otherwise, users are met with sarcastic memes. **This playful unpredictability highlights the theme by blending functionality with a layer of comical absurdity, making the user experience both useful and hilariously dysfunctional.**
+- The theme *"Functionally Dysfunctional"* is brilliantly captured in *TrashTalks*, where the app’s primary function is deliberately infused with humorous dysfunction.
+Instead of providing straightforward assistance or polite AI interactions, users are met with hilariously aggressive and mocking responses from iconic personalities like **Gordon Ramsay** and **Steven He's dad**.
+-  The quirky twist lies in how the app responds: only when specific keywords like *"Chef"* or *"Uncle"* are used will the bots engage, otherwise, users are met with sarcastic memes. **This playful unpredictability highlights the theme by blending functionality with a layer of comical absurdity, making the user experience both useful and hilariously dysfunctional.**

 ## 🎉 Features